 However, the town’s name links it to another strand of American history - comic book history.
 Metropolis is the name of the fictional city where Clark Kent/Superman forges a career as both a journalist and a superhero.
 Ironically, Metropolis, Illinois more resembles the Smallville where Clark Kent grew up.

-This has not prevented the town to capitalize on its connection to the man with the cape.
+This has not prevented the town to capitalise on its connection to the caped superhero.
 Metropolis has been declared “Hometown of Superman” by both DC Comics and by the Illinois State Legislature.
 It houses a Superman Museum, hosts an annual Superman Celebration, and its town centre is the location of a huge Superman statue.

 (1) We could go on with examples aplenty, but the question of precision arises: which is the world’s most eccentric capital (geographically speaking, of course)?
 Does anyone have a list?
 I’m guessing such a list would involve calculations taking in the size of each country, and the distance from their geographical centres to their capital cities.
 Complex stuff.
 If I’d have to put my money on any capital, it'd be Kinshasa